-ALL SALES ITEMS ARE FINAL SALE - NO RETURNS OR STORE CREDIT ON SALE ITEMS
+ALL SALES ITEMS ARE FINAL SALE - NO RETURNS OR STORE CREDIT ON SALE ITEMS.
+SHIPPING IS DELAYED UNTIL NOVEMBER 19th, 2024...sorry for any inconvenience!

 ‘Upena Pareu